Grenfell inquiry hears Kingspan rigged tests and hired lobbyists after fire

 Weeks after the fire, on June 14th, 2017, in north Kensington, London, Kingspan recruited Portland, a Westminster public affairs consultant, to get its “manifesto in front of decision makers” including MPs and former chancellor Sajid Javid, then housing secretary, and Amber Rudd, home secretary at the time.

-The company feared a ban on combustible insulation and drew up a list of political targets, including Clive Betts, chair of the housing select committee, and Dame Judith Hackitt, appointed by ministers to propose building regulation reform in the wake of the fire which killed 72 people.
+The company, the inquiry was told, feared a ban on combustible insulation and drew up a list of political targets, including Clive Betts, chair of the housing select committee, and Dame Judith Hackitt, appointed by ministers to propose building regulation reform in the wake of the fire which killed 72 people.

 It also hired Grayling, another agency, to try to persuade politicians that combustible materials were “no more dangerous than non-combustible materials when properly installed”, according to emails shown to the inquiry.

-Needing evidence, in the spring of 2018 Kingspan set up tests to try to show that non-combustible rival insulation would also fail.
+Needing evidence, the inquiry was told, in the spring of 2018 Kingspan set up tests to try to show that non-combustible rival insulation would also fail.
 It rigged them with deliberately “weak structural specification” and an assembly designed “to perform poorly”, according to internal emails.

-Some of the firm’s most senior executives were involved.
+Some of the firm’s most senior executives were involved, the inquiry was told.
 Gene Murtagh, Kingspan’s chief executive, and Gilbert McCarthy, its executive director, were copied in on planning emails about how to “generate evidence for use in both the political arena and with the Hackitt review team”.

 Testing plan